-This Dancer Looks So Much Like Beyoncé, She Fooled the Entire Internet
+People Are Calling This Dancer Beyoncé’s Doppelgänger

 MORE: The Internet Thinks This Insta-Model Is Rihanna’s Doppelgänger

-The resemblance was so uncanny that even “Strictly Come Dancing” hinted to the phenomenon by combining Mabuse and Beyoncé’s names to form “Beyotí.”
+Even “Strictly Come Dancing” hinted at the phenomenon by combining Mabuse and Beyoncé’s names to form “Beyotí.”
 Mabuse also nodded to the resemblance an Instagram post, suggesting that she channeled Beyoncé, along with other powerful black woman like Naomi Campbell, Tyra Banks, and Michelle Obama, in her performance.

-While Mabuse’s lookalike potential could be chalked up to brilliant hair, makeup, and styling, there is something to be said about how even the biggest BeyHive members were fooled by her look—even if it was for only a split second.
+While Mabuse’s lookalike potential can likely be chalked up to brilliant hair, makeup, and styling, it’s pretty wild that even the biggest BeyHive members were fooled by her look—even if it was for only a split second.